rajeevRuhaan/portfolio/README.md

 This app is created using react.

 In this app I have used sass, bootstrap for styling and routing, fontawesome for icons

+### Home paege

 ![image info](./src/picture/portfolio2.png)